vrymel/komyut/README.md

+## About

+This is a personal project that involves me learning Elixir and Dijkstra's path-finding algorithm.

+There are two main features right now:

+* **Jeepney route search** - users can specify two points within the city, and the it will return the shortest jeepney route(s) to take.
+* **Jeepney route listing** - users can view jeepney routes within the city.

+### Jeepney Route

+In the Philippines, a [Jeepney](https://en.wikipedia.org/wiki/Jeepney) is a commonly used public transport.
+They have defined routes within the city so people can access different areas within the city by taking a single or multiple routes of a jeepney.

 ## Project Structure

 The application code is setup to run directly on the host machine.
 The database layer is the only component hosted in docker for ease of installation.